 In particular, we focus on assisting the Armenian government in arranging professional training opportunities and business advice for returning migrants, providing medical services and – where required – temporary accommodation.
 Approximately 400 returnees are expected to benefit from the project.

-A referral centre for reintegration was established in cooperation with the Armenian Migration Service.
-The centre benefits from the expertise of tree local counsellors, who are providing support and referral services to returning migrants.
+A Counselling and Referral Centre for reintegration was established in cooperation with the Armenian Migration Service.
+The Centre benefits from the expertise of tree local counsellors, who are providing support and referral services to returning migrants.
 As of the summer 2021, the returnees will also be able to benefit from the support provided by a psychologist working full-time with the Centre, who also assists the staff in their daily challenges of their work.